 - The end date of the visa's validity

-- Whether you can travel once (single entry) or several times (multiple entry) to the Schengen Area with the valid visa
+- Whether you can travel once (single entry) or several times (multiple entries) to the Schengen Area with the valid visa

 Non-Dutch nationals who wish to spend more than three months in the Netherlands must apply for a purpose-specific, temporary residence permit and, in some cases, a visa.